 4 x UNDERWEAR: Sport or cycling-styled shorts don’t chafe.

 SMART CASUAL CLOTHES: For when visiting important monuments.
+Note.
+Jeans are not appropriate.

 1 x MUG.